awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

-#  Creating the Serverless Amazon Aurora item tracker application using the RdsDataClient API
+#  Creating the Serverless Amazon Aurora item tracker application using the Java RdsDataClient API

 ## Purpose